manifold-systems/manifold/docs/docs.md

 **Java 8 Notes**

 If you are using **Java 8** you may need to include `tools.jar` in your classpath (runtime only).
-Your application requires tools.jar if you are using Manifold in *dynamic* mode, as opposed to *static* mode.
+Your project requires tools.jar if you are using Manifold in *dynamic* mode, as opposed to *static* mode.
 See [Modes](#Modes) for details.
 ```java
 java -classpath <your-classpath>;/path/to/jdk/tools.jar ...